IFOWatch/ifowatch/content/posts/yieldwatch/index.md

 We can immediately make one very telling observation about this graph: a total of **ten addresses** (or **0.1%** of 10,000+ participants) collected **over 25%** of $WATCH tokens.
+Already it is obvious that a small number of individuals are monopolizing IFOs.

 Yet, if we visualize this data as a share of participating addresses, the story becomes even more frustrating.